“There are none fairer than the

 “Give the skin to the royal tanner that he might make leather for our queen,” She commanded.

-None of the royal cooks knew how to hunt or cook meat like Ayana and her sisters.
+None of the royal cooks knew how to hunt or cook meat like Anika and her sisters.
 Only she had learned to hunt, and they were the only ones who ate meat.
-The Gaian elves preferred a vegetarian diet.
+The earth elves preferred a vegetarian diet.

-Hunting is the way of the dragon, thought Ayana.
+Hunting is the way of the dragon, thought Anika.
 It is the sole purpose of a dragon, to hunt and defend.
-Her purpose was to hunt for two other dragons and a half-dragon and she defended them when they should defend themselves.
+Her purpose was to hunt for two other dragons and a half-dragon.
+She defended them when they should defend themselves.
 She was weary of it and they were dragons after all.
-She needed freedom from Prince Reu most.
+There was a great desire for freedom from Prince Reu.

 Atron was a stubborn boy.
 None of the elves could get through to him and she oversaw him.
 What would happen if she left him alone?
 Arajuan attempted to kill the boy once it was possible he could come after Mila when she left.